Jörgen Warborn

-Jörgen Tage Wilhelm Warborn (born 23 January 1969) is a Swedish entrepreneur and politician of the Moderate Party who has been serving as Member of the European Parliament since the 2018 elections.
+Jörgen Tage Wilhelm Warborn (born 23 January 1969) is a Swedish entrepreneur and politician of the Moderate Party who has been serving as Member of the European Parliament since the 2019 elections.

 In April 2024, Warborn was elected as president of SME Global, an international network for small- and medium sized business.
 In september 2024, Warborn was also elected as president of SME Europe, the biggest political organisation in Europe that operates for the rights of small and medium sized enterprises.

 Prior to entering European politics, Warborn was Mayor of Varberg Municipality from the 2010 general election until his election to the Riksdag in 2014.
-He was reelected to the Riksdag in 2018.
+He was re-elected to the Riksdag in 2018.

 Education and early career

 Warborn studied economics and leadership at the International University of Monaco, international relations at the London School of Economics, and entrepreneurship at Babson College in Boston.

 Warborn started his first business at the age of 17 and has since then started and managed several small business, primarily in the IT and marketing sector.